Due to drought in Australia, millions of fish died: 65 km of the river are covered with corpses - ForumDaily

 The situation will only get worse, as the temperature on Saturday, March 18, reached 41 ° C, writes The Guardian.

-“The smell is simply outrageous,” said Graham McCrabb, a resident of the city.
-“Imagine the aromas when you put a dead fish in a shell and leave it to rot for a few days.
-And there are millions of them."
+“The smell is just overpowering,” said resident Graham McCrabb.
+“Imagine the aromas when you put dead fish in the sink and leave it to rot for several days.
+And there are millions of them here.”

 Rotting fish and hot weather in the coming days are likely to further deplete the water for oxygen, experts said.